Equilibrium free energy differences from a linear nonequilibrium equality: Applying the variational shortcut to isothermality to a Brownian particle in the overdamped situation

 Here

 Solving Eq.~(\ref{seq:overarray2}), we can derive that

 Therefore, the best possible auxiliary potential takes the form

 Note that the saddle-point approximation~(\ref{seq:overaction2}) applies when the distance between the maximum and the minimum of $ \beta U_{o}$, i.e., $A \equiv \beta\lambda^{2}/(4k)$, is much larger than 1.
-Therefore, the auxiliary potential~(\ref{seq:overfinU1}) only works when the controlling parameter satisfies $\lambda(t) \gg \sqrt{4k/\beta}$.
-We will discuss the case in which $\lambda \to 0$ at the end of this section.
+Therefore, the auxiliary potential~(\ref{seq:overfinU1}) only works when the controlling parameter satisfies $\lambda(t) \gg \sqrt{4k/\beta}$, and it fails when $\lambda \to 0$.